Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Methodology

-\textit{Hyperedge-level attention:} Though a node may belong to different hyperedges, all hyperedges may not be equally important for that node.
-To highlight the important hyperedges, we design an attention mechanism.
-While aggregating hyperedge representations, this attention mechanism ensures more weight to important hyperedges than others.
-With the attention mechanism, the node feature $m_{i}^l$ of node $v_i$ is defined as
+where \textbf{AG\textsubscript{E-V}} (Hyperedge-to-Node) aggregates the information $n_j$ of all hyperedges $e_j$ to generate the $l$-th layer representation $p_{i}^l$ of node $v_i$ and $E_{i}$ is the set of hyperedges that node $v_i$ belongs to. \textbf{AG\textsubscript{V-V}}(Node-to-Node) generate the $l$-th layer representation $m_{i,j}^l$ of node $v_i$ for a specific hyperedge $e_j$ by aggregating all the nodes $v_{y}$ present in $e_j$.
+Finally, \textbf{AG\textsubscript{V-E}}(Node-to-Hyperedge) aggregates the information of all nodes $v_{i}$ that belongs to hyperedge $e_j$ to generate the $l$-th layer representation $n_{j}^l$ of $e_j$. \\ {\textbf{Hyperedge-to-node level attention:}} As our first layer, we aggregate information from hyperedges to learn the representation of nodes to capture the global context in the hypergraph.
+Although a node may belong to different hyperedges, all hyperedges may not be equally important for that node.
+To learn the importance of hyperedges and incorporate it into the representation of nodes, we design a self-attention mechanism.
+While aggregating hyperedge representations for a node, this attention mechanism ensures more weight to important hyperedges than others.
+With the attention mechanism, the $l$-th layer node feature $p_{i}^l$ of node $v_i$ is defined as

-where $\alpha$ is a nonlinear activation function, $W_1$ is a trainable weight to linearly transform the input hyperedge feature into a high-level, and $\Gamma_{ij}$ is the attention coefficient of hyperedge $e_j$ on node $v_{i}$.
-The attention coefficient $\Gamma_{ij}$ is defined as
+where $\alpha$ is a nonlinear activation function, and $W_1$ is a trainable weight matrix. $\Gamma_{ij}$ is the attention coefficient of hyperedge $e_j$ on node $v_{i}$ defined as

-where $E_i$ is the set of hyperedges connected to node $v_i$, $\beta$ is a LeakyReLU activation function and $*$ is the element-wise multiplication and $W_{2}$ and $W_{3}$ are weight matrix.